limh0228/GithubTutorial/README.md

 10. Once the pull request is submitted, I will need to approve it to merge it.

 ## Pulling after a merge
-Once I have merged a pull request like yours, you will have pull the from the original remote project again to get the updated code.
+Once I have merged a pull request like yours, you will have pull the code from the original remote project again to get the updated code.
 To pull from the upstream, first you will have to set the uptream alias by running:

     git remote add upstream <URL of the original remote repo owned by me>